-WHAT IS YOUR BACKGROUND AND HOW DID YOU COME TO WORK AT THE STATE THEATRE COMPANY?
+WHAT IS YOUR BACKGROUD AND HOW DID YOU COME TO WORK AT THE STATE THEATRE COMPANY?

 TELL US ABOUT YOUR ROLE HERE AT QUEENSLAND THEATRE?

 I’m currently the Marketing & Audience Development Manager and responsible for the marketing and ticketing functions of the Company.
 It’s a diverse role, both creative and analytical, and many touchpoints with other departments so it keeps me on my toes.
 The marketing and ticketing team are an amazing bunch making it all run smooth.

 HAVE YOU ALWAYS BEEN INTERESTED IN THE ARTS?

 In short YES.
 Apart from studying drama at uni I started my arts administration career with QPAC and Brisbane Powerhouse, and through working with a technology company (Tessitura) and freelancing I’ve consulted with many of Australia’s Arts Organisations including Sydney Theatre Company, MONA, Malthouse Theatre, Melbourne Symphony Orchestra, Melbourne Recital Centre, Sydney Theatre Company, Adelaide Symphony Orchestra, Australian National Academy of Music, Queensland Ballet and Perth International Arts Festival, but I have to admit I’m a theatre girl at heart.

 WHAT HAS BEEN YOUR FAVOURITE EXPERIENCE AT QUEENSLAND THEATRE?